aaerrolla/working-with-debian-linux/nvidia/README.md

     ```
 8. When new Linux Kernal Version is released

-    if you updated your system to new kernal version , then repete the Step 7  to sign the *.ko nvidia modules.
+    if you updated your system to new kernal version , then follow Step 7  to sign the *.ko nvidia driver modules.